 Mbproductions are Brisbane's leading film & video transfer provider, offering the highest quality service.
 While most of our clients have domestic home movie requirements, we also supply archival services to government and university departments.
 We also provide Brisbane's Channel 9 with digital content for special TV broadcast projects.

 Our workflow consists of two main transfer methods, frame by frame scanning and a realtime telecine optical system.
-Frame scanning offers the very highest quality result but requires more post production works than the realtime optical transfer.
+Frame scanning offers the very highest quality result but requires more post production work than the realtime optical transfer.
 Due to the extra processing, frame scanning costs a bit more, however the results are spectacular.
 Some film is suitable to be stabilised to help reduce hand held camera movement.
 This is a computer intensive process and the movement in most home movies falls outside of the softwares capability.
 Please ask if this is an important requirement and inspection of the film will determine suitability for stabilisation.

 Click below to learn more about us!